How to Apply

 The essay is the most crucial part of the application process.
 While the admissions committee notes excellent academic performance, the University Honors Program also requires its students to express themselves in writing.
 With that in mind, make your responses to the essay questions specific.
 Explain as clearly and concretely as possible, with examples where relevant, why you want to join the program, how it will serve your needs as a student and person, what qualities you bring to enhance the program and what you in turn expect to contribute to the program.
 This is an opportunity for you to tell us about your intellectual curiosity and passions.
 Creative expression is always welcome.

-If you are a freshman in your second semester at Quinnipiac and you're interested in transferring into the Honors Program, please visit MyQ to learn more about the requirements and process.
+If you are a first-year student in your second semester at Quinnipiac and you're interested in transferring into the Honors Program, please visit MyQ to learn more about the requirements and process.